srividhi-026/Covid19CommunityResponse/README.md

 7. Go to .env file you created and replace the following:

     a.
-Default APP_URL to APP_URL=http://localhost/Covid19CommunityResponse/public/
+Default APP_URL to APP_URL=http://localhost/Covid19CommunityResponse/public/ <br>
     b.
-Change your Database name in DB_DATABASE if you want to and create a new Databse with the same name in your phpmyadmin.
+Change your Database name in DB_DATABASE if you want to and create a new Databse with the same name in your phpmyadmin. <br>
     c.
 Set your DB_USERNAME and DB_PASSWORD

 8. To build npm run dev or npm run watch.